pixiiidust/semantic-ising/README.md

 ## 🎯 Overview

-This simulator investigates the **Platonic representation hypothesis**: do words meaning "dog" in 70+ languages share a common latent semantic structure?
-Using Ising model dynamics, we simulate semantic phase transitions and detect critical temperatures where universal semantic patterns emerge.
+* This simulator is inspired by the **Platonic representation hypothesis**: do words meaning "dog" in 70+ languages share a common latent semantic structure?
+* Using Ising model dynamics, we simulate semantic phase transitions and detect critical temperatures where universal semantic patterns emerge.

 **Key Questions:**
 - Do semantically identical words across languages converge in embedding space?